-When advising students who say that they are interested broadly in "the environment", "environmental science", "wildlife management" or "wildlife", "the outdoors" or "sustainability": strongly suggest that the student take ENVSC 110 during the first year (preferably the first semester).

-As a note: there are always spaces reserved for first year students in these classes.
+Students often say they are interested broadly in "the environment" or related topics: environmental science, environmental justice, wildlife, environmental communication or humanities, the outdoors, or sustainability.
+If that's the case, we strongly suggest that the student take ENVSC 110 - Intro. to Environmental Science during the first year, preferably the first semester.
+There are always spaces reserved for first year and transfer students in ENVSC 110.
 It is much harder to get into this course during the sophomore and junior years and it serves as a prerequisite for many of our upper-level courses.